MichaelWarmbier/PitSweeper/Documents/PitSweeper Documentation.md

 <p align="center"><img src="https://kinsmangames.files.wordpress.com/2012/07/pitsweeper2.png?w=300&h=225"></p>

-_PitSweeper_ received a relevantly significant amount of attention initially, gaining thousands of impressions on both _Newgrounds_ and _Kongregate_, and seeings its game released on similar Flash game hosting platforms.
+_PitSweeper_ received a relevantly significant amount of attention initially, gaining thousands of impressions on both _Newgrounds_ and _Kongregate_, and seeing itself released on similar Flash game hosting platforms.
 Though, whether these releases were sanctioned or not, is unclear.

 ## Gameplay